teamuness/teamuness.github.io/speakers/index.md

               coach.
 He is the creator of CrossFit Endurance, which specializes in movement with an emphasis in running, cycling, and swimming mechanics.
-              MacKenzie and his program have been featured in Competitor, Runner's World, Triathlete, Men's Journal, ESPN Rise, The Economist, Outside, and Tim Ferriss' bestseller The 4-Hour Body.
+              MacKenzie and his program have been featured in Competitor, Runner's World, Triathlete, Men's Journal, ESPN Rise, The Economist, and Outside.
 Brian has worked with several Olympians, and also co-authored Power Speed Endurance, and New York Times Best Seller & Men's Journal Health Book of the Year, UnBreakable Runner.
           </div>